 Retirement Savings – How Do Yours Measure Up?

 In conjunction with America Saves Week (February 19-26), here are some age-based benchmarks for retirement saving.
 Your needs may be greater or smaller than the spending target given in the example, so you may need to adjust the benchmarks accordingly.
-Still, the figures below can give you some insight into roughly where you should be in saving for retirement at your age.
+Still, the figures below can give you some insight into where you should be saving for retirement at your age.

 New assumptions